Hang a picture on the wall

-How to hang a painting on the wall?
+How do I hang a picture on the wall?

-Well done !
-If you are at the stage of how to hang a painting , it is because you are well advanced in your decorating project.
-Once you have thought carefully and have defined the location of your painting, it will you have to move on to the “hanging” phase.
+Well done!
+If you've reached the stage of how to hang a picture , you're well on your way with your decorating project.
+Once you've carefully considered and decided on the location for your picture, you'll need to move on to the "hanging" phase.

-Unless you have been elected “Miss DIY”, or you call on a professional or someone close to you who knows their stuff, hanging a painting on the wall is not always a trivial thing.
-You must ensure that the work will be well hung and stable.
-And if possible, making as few holes in your wall as possible.
+Unless you've been crowned "Miss DIY," or you're hiring a professional or someone you know who's skilled, hanging a picture on the wall isn't always a simple task.
+You need to make sure the artwork is securely hung and stable.
+And if possible, make as few holes in your wall as you can.

-This is why we have put together tips and tricks for hanging your paintings, in the “ artwork maintenance ” category.
+That's why we've gathered tips and tricks for hanging your pictures in the " art care " category.

-The first step will be to identify the nature of your wall and equip yourself with the appropriate tools.
-Next, locate and mark the location of the fixing on the wall.
-In general, it is best to position a painting at eye level.
+The first step is to identify the type of wall you have and gather the appropriate tools.
+Next, locate and mark the mounting point on the wall.
+Generally, it's best to position a picture at eye level.

 Photo Sidekix-Media

-Marking the location of the board on your wall
+Marking the location of the painting on your wall

-It is quite common to position the center of a painting at eye level, between 150 and 170 cm from the ground, depending on your height and the format of the painting.
-If it is a frieze or a very elongated landscape format, you can enhance it a little more.
+It's quite common to position the center of a painting at eye level, between 150 and 170 cm from the floor, depending on your height and the painting's format.
+If it's a frieze or a very elongated landscape format, you can raise it a little higher.

-For a very high painting, take a step back and judge for yourself.
-Perhaps you can place it on the floor, or on a low piece of furniture?
+For a tall painting, take a step back and judge for yourself.
+Perhaps you could place it directly on the floor, or on a low piece of furniture?

-To summarize, and if the back of the painting has a hook at the top, you determine the height at which you want to center your painting, then you add half its height, including the frame, minus the distance between the edge of the board and hook.
+To summarize, and if the back of the picture has a hook at the top, you determine the height at which you want to center your picture, then you add half of its height, including the frame, minus the distance between the edge of the picture and the hook.

-If the board is equipped with a rope system, do the same by pulling on the rope to locate the fixing point.
+If the picture has a rope system, do the same by pulling on the rope to locate the fixing point.

 Plasterboard, paneling

-If your walls are covered with plasterboard, fixing with a nail may be sufficient, provided that the painting is light enough (be careful with the weight of the frame).
-A single nail should be driven at an angle into the wall, from top to bottom, to ensure proper hanging of your artwork.
+If your walls are covered with plasterboard, a nail may suffice, provided the picture is light enough (be mindful of the frame's weight).
+A simple nail should be driven diagonally into the wall, from top to bottom, to ensure your artwork hangs securely.

-Double-pointed hooks, better known as “X hooks”, will allow you to hang your paintings more securely than with a simple nail.
-The same goes for wooden partitions or for a wall covered with paneling.
-In this case, the only equipment required is a hammer, nails and a spirit level.
-Using a level is always helpful and will allow you to avoid constantly wondering if your board is straight.
-The advantage of the nail is that it only makes very small holes and does not require any equipment other than the hammer.
-In the case of very heavy tables, it will be preferable to opt for one of the following solutions:
+Double-pointed hooks, more commonly known as "X-hooks," will allow you to hang your pictures more securely than with a simple nail.
+The same applies to wooden partitions or walls covered with paneling.
+In this case, the only equipment you'll need is a hammer, nails, and a spirit level.
+Using a level is always helpful and will prevent you from constantly wondering if your picture is straight.
+The advantage of a nail is that it only makes very small holes and requires no tools other than a hammer.
+For very heavy pictures, it's best to opt for one of the following solutions:

-1. The molly type ankle.
-This system includes special dowels which are fixed by expansion behind the plasterboard, using a special clamp (to be purchased with the dowels at your DIY store).
+1. The Molly type anchor.
+This system includes special anchors that are fixed by expansion behind the plasterboard, using a special tool (to be purchased with the anchors in your DIY store).

-2. For really heavy works, plan to attach a larger wooden panel to your board.
-You can paint it in the colors of your wall or choose a color that will make a good transition between the wall and the painting.
-The panel is secured by several molly dowels.
-The board can then be hung on the panel, which serves to distribute the weight.
+2. For very heavy artwork, consider attaching a wooden panel larger than your painting.
+You can paint it to match your wall or choose a color that creates a good transition between the wall and the painting.
+The panel is secured with several Molly bolts.
+The painting can then be hung on the panel, which helps distribute the weight.

-If your walls are made of hard material (concrete or brick), you will not escape drilling and doweling
+If your walls are made of a hard material (concrete or brick), you will have to drill and use wall plugs

 To perform this operation, you will need:

-• From a drill.
-If it is concrete, choose a percussion model.
+• You'll need a drill.
+If you're working with concrete, choose a hammer drill.
 Vibrated concrete requires a good quality drill.
-With entry-level equipment, you risk exhausting yourself without great results.
+With entry-level equipment, you risk exhausting yourself without much success.

 • A set of drill bits adapted to the wall material (concrete, brick, etc.)

-• Estimate.
-These could be simple screws or hook screws.
-For simple screws, drilling should be done at a small angle, from top to bottom.
-The hook screws screw straight into the wall, making drilling easier and hanging the picture more efficient.
+• Screws.
+These can be standard screws or hook screws.
+For standard screws, the holes should be drilled at a slight angle, from top to bottom.
+Hook screws are screwed straight into the wall, making drilling simpler and hanging the picture more secure.

 • With a screwdriver